Mark Followill

 Mark Duane Followill is an American sports announcer, covering basketball, soccer and football.
-He is currently the voice of the NBA's Dallas Mavericks on MavsTV (aired on WFAA/KFAA-TV) and play-by-play announcer for NBA on NBC on NBC Sports along with Mike Tirico, Terry Gannon, Noah Eagle and Michael Grady.
+He is currently the voice of the NBA's Dallas Mavericks on MavsTV (aired on WFAA/KFAA-TV) and secondary play-by-play announcer for NBA on NBC on NBC Sports along with Mike Tirico, Noah Eagle, Terry Gannon and Michael Grady.

 Career

 Early in his career, Followill worked in various positions at KTCK The Ticket in Dallas including as host of The Ender.
 He still makes regular contributions to the station.
 He also had a stint at KTOK in Oklahoma City.

 Basketball

 Followill is the television play-by-play voice for the Dallas Mavericks, a position he's held since 2005.
 He and analyst Derek Harper won a Lone Star Emmy award in 2014 for their work on Mavericks broadcasts.
 Followill had previously been the radio play-by-play voice for the Mavericks on 103.3 ESPN Radio from 2001 to 2005.
 He won the Katie Award for Best Play-by-Play Sportscast in 2002 and the Texas Associated Press Award for Best Play-by-Play Broadcast in 2004 and 2005.